- What is the purpose of the Fund for Vocations?

 - You must be a citizen of either the United States or Canada or your future religious institute must have some of its formation or apostolate in the United States and/or Canada.

 - The formators and/or superiors with whom we interact to administer a grant must be able to speak, read, and write English well enough to understand and be understood.

 - Your debts must be payable in US dollars.

 - If I can make more than the required monthly payments, what is the best way to apply the extra payments to improve my chances of getting a grant?

 To improve your chances of getting a Fund for Vocations grant, your goal in pre-paying your loans should be to lower your total balance due.
 Making additional payments towards principle will accomplish this goal.
 Given a choice, make the payment towards your smallest loan in hopes of paying it off.

 - My loan is eligible for a grace period or other deferral.
 Should I take advantage of that?

-Because of the interest that will accrue during the grace period and/or deferral (which means the loan amount will increase), we recommend that you start making payments as soon as you are able, in as big amounts as you can.
-This will serve to minimize the amount of interest that is added to your loan and will help to keep your monthly payments as low as possible.
+No. Make payments if you are able.
+Otherwise, interest that will accrue during the grace period and/or deferral (which means the loan amount will increase).
+We recommend that you start making payments as soon as you are able, in as large amounts as you can.
+This will serve to minimize the amount of interest that is added to your loan.

 - Can the Fund for Vocations issue me a partial grant to defray some of my debt, so I can remain in the secular world to fundraise and work to pay down a smaller balance?